apache/jspwiki/README.md

 REQUIRED:

-* A JSP engine that supports Servlet API 3.1.
+* A JSP engine that supports Servlet API 6.0.
 We recommend [Apache Tomcat](https://tomcat.apache.org/) for a really easy installation.
-Tomcat 9.x or later is recommended, although Tomcat 8.x is supported too; see [additional configuration](https://jspwiki-wiki.apache.org/Wiki.jsp?page=Getting%20Started#section-Getting+Started-Tomcat8.x) that must be set up in order to run JSPWiki on Tomcat 8.x.
+Tomcat 10.1 or later is recommended.

 * Some previous administration experience...
 If you've ever installed Apache or any other web server, you should be pretty well off.

 * And of course, a server to run the JSP engine on.

-* JDK 11+
+* JDK 17+

 OPTIONAL: